THE MUD HOME

 How to make earthen plaster?

+You want a recipe don't you?
+You're going to be disappointed.
 I used to have a recipe on this page, but I’ve removed it because I genuinely think it’s misleading and a total waste of time to follow someone else’s recipe.
-I’ve made earth plaster in three different countries, and numerous regional locations and climates.
-Every time the mixture is very different.
+I’ve made earth plaster in four different countries, and numerous regional locations and climates.
+Every time the mixture is different.
 Sometimes I've added extra ingredients, other times not.
-So get ready to experiment because both your climate and your earth are going to determine the quantities of each ingredient that you need.
-I recommend you sign up for my free introduction to earth plaster course if you want to start on the right foot.
+So get ready to experiment because both your climate and your soil are going to determine the quantities of each ingredient that you need.

 Picture

 1. Basic earth plaster is made by mixing clay, straw and sand together until they form a nice gooey stodge.
 It's much more satisfying, low impact (and inexpensive) to use your own dirt in the mixture.
-How to do that?
+One way to test the amount clay in the mix is to do a soil test.
+You don't need pure clay to create lovely clay plaster (or cob).
+A fairly, loamy soil will do.
+Even

-2. If you are using your own dirt, you need to know how much clay is in it (again, sign up for my free course to learn more about that).
-Most soils are usually a mixture of clay, silt and sand.
-The very vague (and highly inconsistent) rule of thumb is one part clay, one part straw and one part sand.
-So if your earth is very clayey, you probably won’t need to add more.
-If your earth is sandy though, you may need to add extra clay.
+2. Most soils are a mixture of clay, silt and sand.
+The very vague rule of thumb is one part clay, one part straw and one part sand.
+What this means is this: If your earth is very clayey, you will add straw (and possibly sand) to the mix.
+If your earth is sandy, you may need to add extra clay.
+Usually your there will be clayey areas, and not so clayey areas on your land, so hunt around!

 Picture